 The Division of Student Administration is the central administrative division of the University, with responsibility for admissions, enrolments and records, fees, assessments, graduations, and customer service.

 The Division of Student Life supports students in a number of ways, including:

 - Financial support

 Doctoral Partnerships Scheme

 Doctoral Partnerships Scheme students include DIRI (Deakin Indian Research Initiative), TERI (The Energy Research Institute) and other international In-Country students.
 Living allowance and conference travel details differ to those of other international students.

 Answers to questions relating to the optional Australian visit can be found on the Doctoral Partnerships Scheme FAQs (frequently asked questions) page.

 Equity and Diversity Unit

-Staff in the Equity and Diversity Unit can provide advice and information about concerns relating to equity, and resolving complaints about discrimination, harassment and bullying.
+Staff in the Equity and Diversity Unit can provide advice and information about concerns relating to equity, disability support services, student access and equity programs, and resolving complaints about discrimination, harassment and bullying.

 International Student Advisers provide a wide range of advice including help with personal issues, taking a break from studies and general visa queries.